|St. Petersburg Times, August 5, 1987

 contacted them last month.
 They saw enough positive evidence to book

+the show.
 According to event coordinator Tony Delgado, a number of precautions

 were taken right from the start: organizing security with the